Gregory-OHagan/swe-task-venue-kings/readme.md

-This project is for Gregory O'Hagan's application to Venue King.
+This project is part of Gregory O'Hagan's application to Venue King.
+Don't hesitate to reach out to me at gregoryrohagan@gmail.com if you have any questions.

+Date: November 2025

 ## Instructions